ThinkDataEd/curriculum/docs/unit4/end.md

     100. The issue - What is the issue?
 Why is this issue important?
 Why should we care about it?

     100. The Participatory Sensing campaign - Explain your campaign.
 What was your research question?
-What statistical investigative question(s) were you hoping to answer?
+What statistical question(s) were you hoping to answer?

     100. Your recommendation - What is you recommendation?
 How will it raise public awareness and/or alleviate the issue?
 Why do you think this will work?
 This is where you include your evidence: